-Behaviour that is inappropriate, such as teasing or rough-housing.
+Behaviour that is inappropriate, such as teasing or rough housing.

-Think, Pair, Share
+Think, Pair, Share.

-- Have a think about what behaviour you don't like at Venturers.
-(You might like to play some music while they think.) - Tell a buddy about what behaviour you don't like. - o Did you have the same behaviours? - o Do you agree with your patrol?
+- Have a think about what behaviour you don't like at Scouts.
+(You might like to play some music while they think.) - Tell a buddy about what behaviour you don't like. - Did you have the same behaviours? - Do you agree with your Patrol?
 Or do you disagree? - Share your behaviours with the Unit. - Consider asking how they would prefer to be reminded about these behaviours.

-This will help you develop the list of category 3 behaviours.
+This will help you develop the list of Category Three behaviours.